Part of Building CNS 2.0: A Developer's Guide

 3. **Candidate Generation:** The LLM performs dialectical reasoning to generate a new candidate SNO that attempts to resolve the conflict.

-4. Critic Evaluation: The new SNO is evaluated by the full Critic Pipeline.
+4. **Critic Evaluation:** The new SNO is evaluated by the full Critic Pipeline.
 If it meets the quality threshold, it is integrated into the knowledge base.
+This chapter builds the components for this workflow, starting with the critical metrics that guide the first step.

 **Ethical Consideration: The Dual-Use Nature of Synthesis**